IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 As a collection, the new Portugieser range really stands out, which was one of our first thoughts heading into Watches & Wonders this year.
 While other brands brought out single pieces, and many of these were high-complications, there were very few that looked at the collection as a whole with a consistent theme running through it.
 IWC did this from the 40mm Portugieser, all the way to the Portugieser Perpetual Calendars and then added in their very own high complication piece in the Eternal Calendar.
 It ticked a lot of boxes for a lot of people.
 Christian elaborates on this line of thinking and how he and IWC tackled the design codes of the Portugieser this year.

-“The Portugieser in a sense gives a certain direction, while other collections like the Pilots Watch for example allow a little bit more room for interpretation, to go either very vintage or to go super technical and modern.
+“The Portugieser in a sense gives a certain direction, while other collections like the Pilot’s Watch for example allow a little bit more room for interpretation, to go either very vintage or to go super technical and modern.
 In the Portugieser you have to respect that it is more consistent and is going in a continuous and timeless direction.
 We look at the Portugieser as still a very contemporary watch, and not a kind of traditional watch, which is why we did this booth here (at Watches & Wonders) which is inspired by the architecture of people like Mies van der Rohe.
 It has a mid-century architecture that has incredible modernity about it.
 With this style of architecture, even if the buildings are 70 years old, you don’t look at them like old buildings, they are still modern buildings.
 This is the same connection we want to draw in order to evolve the Portugieser.
 It’s not like people look at this and say, Oh, this is a traditional watch!
-No, it should be received as an incredibly modern watch that still hasn’t lost its crispness and modernity.”
+No, it should be received as an incredibly modern watch”

-We have a bit of a laugh about this.
-As much as we would love to know all of IWC’s secrets and upcoming releases over the next few years, this is something Christian is going to make us wait for with bated breath, so we change tac and ask, what he finds most enjoyable about his job.
+We did want to know what is in store for IWC ovder the next few years, but, as much as we would love to know all of IWC’s secrets and upcoming releases, this is something Christian is going to make us wait for with bated breath, so we have a small laugh at this and change tac and ask, what he finds most enjoyable about his job.

 Again, as we’ve discovered time and time again, it is the people that make the job.
 When we spoke to Christian’s colleague, Markus Bühler, he said a similar thing, he enjoys the people and the connections he makes inside IWC as well as outside the business.
 Christian then talks about the motivation within his job and what inspires him to keep doing it, which is the people and the processes he manages to take a product from start to finish; “The challenge is basically keeping the momentum and taking other people along with your vision, inspiring them and motivating them to contribute in the same way as you would do it!”, I think this is something that we can all relate to, well as least I can!